Bill Cosby to be sentenced for sexual assault, could face 30 years in prison

 Cosby and his legal team have shown that they want to mitigate the amount of damage being done to his reputation, starting with the classification of him as a “sexually violent predator.”
 Monday’s sentencing is expected to begin with a debate over this classification.

 Pennsylvania's sex-offender board has examined Cosby and recommended he be deemed a predator, concluding that he has a mental defect or personality disorder that makes him prone to criminal behavior.
-Montgomery County Judge Steven T. O'Neill will have the final say Monday.
+Judge O'Neill will have the final say Monday, with proceedings expected to extend to Tuesday.

 The Associated Press contributed to this report.